Academics for Creative Teaching Grants Program Guidelines

 Time Period for ACT Grant

 Grants will ordinarily be made for a twelve-month term beginning on the date grant recipients are notified.
-Proposals may be submitted for projects requiring a longer period of time, however, such awards will be reviewed in the first term and require approval for continuation into another term.
+Proposals may be submitted for projects requiring a longer period of time.
+However, such awards will require review and approval pending progress made during the first 12 months.

-The deadline for submitting applications is Thursday, February 8, 2018 at 12:00pm.
+The deadline for submitting applications is stated in the call for proposals from the Chairperson of the ACT Grant Subcommittee.
 If, however, the committee determines that it has a surplus in its grant budget it may elect to extend the deadline or call for additional proposals.
+This year the call for proposals ends at 4:00 p.m., Thursday, April 5, 2018.

 Format for Proposals